MozillaFoundation/foundation.mozilla.org/docs/workflow.md

 ### Continuous integration testing

-Opening a PR will trigger [Github Action](https://github.com/MozillaFoundation/foundation.mozilla.org/actions) continuous integration, which should pass before a PR is deemed good to merge.
+Opening a PR will trigger [GitHub Action](https://github.com/MozillaFoundation/foundation.mozilla.org/actions) continuous integration, which should pass before a PR is deemed good to merge.

 ### Visual regression testing